 For spring and summer salads you can choose from the wide variety of head lettuce and cut-and-come-again leaves.
 The former include the small ‘Little Gem’ types, up to butterhead and crispy iceberg varieties.
 The butterheads and oak leaf lettuces generally provide you a choice between green and red leaves.
 Good plant choices for home grown lettuce include ‘Red Oak Leaf’ and ‘Buttercrunch’.
 Sow either in modules for planting out as seedlings, or direct into your raised beds at the spacings specified on the seed packet.

 If you don’t have raised beds then consider installing one.
 WoodBlocX raised beds are easy to construct and require no heavy lifting or power tools to build.
-Made from sustainably-sourced wood, they are certified organic by the Soil Association so are ideal for growing plants which are destined for the table.
+Made from sustainably-sourced wood, our raised garden beds are ideal for growing plants which are destined for the table.

 Cut-and-come-again salads do exactly as described – you cut them and they grow again for a second, sometimes even third and fourth harvest.
 These seeds should be sprinkled thinly along a shallow drill to give a long line of small leaves, and they should be harvested at this baby leaf stage or they will get overcrowded and run to seed.
 It’s best to sow them in succession rather than all your rows at once: make an initial sowing in early spring, then once they have germinated, sow a second row and repeat throughout the summer, replacing the earlier rows as they get tired.
 This ensures you won’t experience a glut.
 If you’ve got raised beds of around a metre’s width, that’s ideal as a row length.